espressif/esp-at/docs/en/Compile_and_Develop/How_to_clone_project_and_compile_it.rst

     cd %userprofile%\esp
     git clone --recursive https://github.com/espressif/esp-at.git

+If you are located in China or have difficulties to access GitHub, you can also use ``git clone https://gitee.com/EspressifSystems/esp-at.git`` to get ESP-AT, which may be faster.

 ESP-AT will be downloaded into ``~/esp/esp-at`` on Linux or macOS, or ``%userprofile%\esp\esp-at`` on Windows.